 The following video shows how to create an output:

 The mParticle UI may indicate that you need or may need to add a reference to a kit in your platform dependency configuration.
 You can do this after you create the connection but before you change the Connection Status to active.
 See Add a Kit for more information.

 4. Complete Connection Settings

 Complete any settings that apply to the connection.
-These will be different for every Output but can include:
+These will be different for every output but can include:

 5. Apply ‘Specific Output’ transformations

 The second set of transformations apply only to your selected Output.
 Click Specific Output to see options.
-Specific Output transformations include
+Specific output transformations include:

-See Rules for more information on Rules.
+See Rules for more information on all-output rules.

 mParticle lets you customize the data that you send to each output.
 There are many reasons to do this, including: